North Texas Municipal HVAC Codes and Requirements: Complete Compliance Guide

 - Completed permit application with contractor information

-- Equipment specifications and installation drawings
+- Equipment specs and installation drawings

 - Load calculations for new installations or major modifications